deephaven/deephaven-core/extensions/parquet/compression/README.md

 * com.hadoop.compression.lzo.LzoCodec - There are GPL implementations of the LZO codec available, either bytecode or native, but this license isn't compatible with many other projects, so we disregard it.

+We ignore the provided codec for snappy, `org.apache.hadoop.io.compress.SnappyCodec`, since it requires native code and doesn't provide all supported platforms.
+Instead, the configuration is modified to replace this ServiceLoader-provided implementation with the pure-java implementation `io.airlift.compress.snappy.SnappyCodec`.
+This can be disabled through deephaven configuration settings.

 Note that `org.apache.parquet.hadoop.metadata.ColumnChunkMetaData` instances created by Deephaven table writing code do still require `CompressionCodecName` instances, which means that we must still have a way to translate our own codecs into this enum's values, and only officially supported compression codecs can ever be used to write.